 Bulldog 505 Alfalfa Seed - Bulldog 505 Alfalfa is one of two new dual purpose alfalfas bred and developed by Dr. Joe Bouton at the University of Georgia, Bulldog 505 Alfalfa should be planted north of Macon, GA.
 Bulldog 505 Alfalfa has shown excellence in field trials conducted at Oklahoma, Kentucky, and Pennsylvannia.
 Grazing alfalfa increases body weight and antler size for deer.
 Alfalfa food plots make a good feeding habitat for wild turkeys and quail.
 Bulldog 505 has also done well overseeded into Bermuda grass hay fields which serves to increase hay quality and eliminate the need for nitrogen applications!
 Bulldog 505 has been bred to stand up to aggressive grazing and to tolerate strong treading and trampling.
 Good disease resistance, drought tolerance and excellent winterhardiness are also characteristics of Bulldog 505.
+Bulldog 505 is a semi-dormant variety that has a Fall dormancy rating of 5.

 Alfalfa for Wildlife Food Plots: